armhold/gocarina/README.md

 We use a bit string to represent a given letter.
 8 bits allows us to represent up to 256 different characters, which is more than sufficient to cover the 26 characters used in Letterpress (we could certainly get away with using only 5 bits, but I wanted to hold the door open for potentially doing more than just A-Z).

-For convenience, we use the natural ASCII/Unicode mapping where 'A' = 65, aka 01000001.
 So our network has 8 outputs, corresponding to the 8 bits of our letters.
+For convenience, we use the ASCII/Unicode mapping where 'A' = 65, aka 01000001.

 ## Can I use this as a production-ready OCR package?